-5.4.2 Habitability Recertification
+5.3.6.2 Habitability Recertification

-Grantees must document recertification of habitability upon complaint of the habitability condition of the unit by the tenant or a third party. (see 5.4.1.
-Allowable Methods for Unit Habitability Determination).
+Grantees must document recertification of habitability upon complaint of the habitability condition of the unit by the tenant or a third party.
+(See 5.3.6.1 Allowable Methods for Unit Habitability Determination).
 Documentation of habitability recertification must be kept in the client file.

-5.4.3 Habitability Complaint Procedure
+5.3.6.3 Habitability Complaint Procedure

 Each household must be informed in writing of the habitability complaint process and assured that complaints regarding their housing unit's safety and habitability will not affect the household's program eligibility.
+Households must be informed at the time of move-in or, if they are already living in the unit, at the time of program enrollment.

 Each landlord must be informed in writing of the habitability complaint process and that subsidy payments to landlords may be terminated if landlords fail to resolve habitability issues according to the Washington State Landlord-Tenant Act (RCW 59.18).
+Landlords must be informed prior to participant move-in, or, if they are already living in the unit, at the time of program enrollment.

-Lead/subgrantee must have a written procedure describing the response to complaints regarding unit safety and habitability.
+Lead/subgrantees must have a written procedure describing the response to complaints regarding unit safety and habitability.
 The procedure must include: